What are the symptoms of breast cancer besides a lump?

 An infection of the mammary ducts called mammary duct ectasia can also change your nipple orientation.
 This condition commonly affects women over age 50.

 A milky nipple discharge is perfectly normal if you’ve recently given birth or if you’re breastfeeding.

-Even if you’re not pregnant or nursing, nipple discharge is usually a sign of a benign condition, such as:
+Even if you’re not pregnant or nursing, nipple discharge is

 - an underactive thyroid gland